 Calcite is mainly used as a decorative mineral and not as a gemstone, so it’s sold by weight or size, not carat.
 The price depends on factors like the size, quality, color, and source.

 Fluorite that’s used for decorative purposes is also usually sold by weight or by size, with prices depending on the size, quality, rarity, etc. Fluorite can also be used in jewelry and is often sold in carats (cts), a weight measurement for gemstones.

 Fluorite is harder than calcite

 The Mohs scale ranks how hard minerals are based on what can scratch them and what they can scratch.
 There are 10 minerals on this scale, each with a hardness rating from 1 (softest) to 10 (hardest).
 Minerals with a higher rating can scratch those with a lower rating but not the other way round.

 Fluorite has a Mohs hardness of 4, so it’s not very hard or durable.
-But calcite only has a Mohs rating of 3, so it’s even softer.
+But calcite only has a Mohs rating of 3, so it’s even softer and this is one of the ways to tell real calcite from fake.
 Fluorite can scratch calcite but calcite cannot scratch fluorite.

 Colored fluorite is more common but calcite is mostly clear

 Fluorite is usually purple, but it also comes in pink, blue, green, yellow, orange, brown, black, and clear or colorless.
 There’s even a rainbow crystal with multiple colors.